larkery/solar_lighting/README.md

   This only works for simple cases.
 - I assume all lights have the IKEA tradfri transition temperature / brightness bug (can't change them simultaneously), because all my lights do; so a light update will first update temperature then brightness.
-- I have some lights that don't support brightness / temperature grouped with others that do.
-  It seems like they need an extra turn_on call if they get told brightness / temperature.

 # TODO